 When you’re limited on floor space, the combination of a pedestal-style sink with hanging cabinets or over-the-toilet storage might be a better choice than a vanity cabinet.
 Pedestal and floating sinks are beloved for their sleek style and minimalist design, but they lack some basic features people need in the bathroom.
 In addition to lacking a cabinet, they may also lack the counter space of other styles.

 How can you maximize your storage?
 Well, the Internet is a great resource for creative ideas.
 Consider installing a mirrored cabinet above the sink for small items, floating shelves, or another storage unit over or around the toilet area.
 Have space in another room/closet?
 Consider making a “linen closet” with the non-essentials like extras, towels, and things that aren’t used regularly but belong in the bathroom.

 The bottom line is that you shouldn’t let the lack of storage discourage you from choosing a pedestal sink or another similar style.
 You can do a lot in other areas to make up the difference, and the stunning finished design is sure to be worth the compromise.

 At UniqueVanities.com, we’ve got a full selection of affordable, unique pedestal sinks, vanities, and other bathroom sink solutions.
 We’ll help you find the perfect style, stay within your budget, and give your bathroom a great upgrade that’s as valuable as it is trendy, no matter what you have in mind.

 We have plenty of modern styles that take up minimal space and create a unique design.
-Plus, we’ve got different finishes and sizes, offering something for just about every need.
+Plus, we have different finishes and sizes, offering something for almost every need.
 When you want something more than just another sink, our selection is sure to deliver.
 Check out our selection for yourself and see what you can find.